ietf-wg-cellar/matroska-specification/notes.md

 When writing a file that uses a non-default `TrackTimestampScale`, the values of the `Block`'s timestamp are whatever they would be when normally storing the track with a default value for the `TrackTimestampScale`.
 However, the data is interleaved a little differently.
-Data **SHOULD** be interleaved by its Raw Timestamp, see (#raw-timestamp), in the order handed back from the encoder.
+Data **SHOULD** be interleaved by its Raw Timestamp, in the order handed back from the encoder.
 The `Raw Timestamp` of a `Block` from a track using `TrackTimestampScale` is calculated using:

 `(Block's Timestamp + Cluster's Timestamp) * TimestampScale * TrackTimestampScale `

-So, a Block from the PAL track above that had a Scaled Timestamp, see (#timestampscale), of 100 seconds would have a `Raw Timestamp` of 104.66666667 seconds, and so would be stored in that part of the file.
+So, a Block from the PAL track above that had a Scaled Timestamp, of 100 seconds would have a `Raw Timestamp` of 104.66666667 seconds, and so would be stored in that part of the file.